 Cheap, non digital-grade film or por quality laminator that cannot hold the heat steady will produce similar results to the described above.

 Lamination gives the cards glossy finish as well as makes them very durable.
 They will survive spilled water, moist environment or prolonged exposure to sunlight.
 Even without lamination digital print is extremely resistant to UV so durability should not be your concern.

 At the next step your memorial cards are cut down to size using computerised guillotine – a machine with extremely high accuracy that produces clean, straight cuts.
 When you unpack your cards you will see that they form an even, clean stack – a clear sign of precision in cutting.

-Should you have any questions regarding quality of our memorial cards, please do not hesitate to contact us through contact section of our website.
+Should you have any questions regarding quality of our memorial cards, please do not hesitate to contact us through contact section of our website or, for a quicker answer, through our live chat facility.
 Should you require pricing information, please visit our memorial cards pricing section.